Selling stolen jewellery exposes teenager's rebellious lifestyle

 Twelve days after the burglary, Rundle went to Cash Converters and sold two pieces of jewellery - a silver pendant encased in glass, valued at $60, and gold bracelet, valued at $2000 - for a total of $204.

-Rundle returned on July 6 with an associate and attempted to sell two rings, one was custom made, with a total value of $2500.
+Rundle returned on July 6 with an associate and attempted to sell two rings, one of which was custom made, with a total value of $2500.

-Unfortunately for the teenager, police were at the store making enquiries about the burglary and recovering the jewellery she had previously sold.
+Unfortunately for the teenager, police were at the store making inquiries about the burglary and recovering the jewellery she had previously sold.

 Officers photographed the rings before the store declined to purchase them and Rundle left with the jewellery.